Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - He does not need protection because anything that happens is a part of his plan
 - Remember verse in proverbs that God sways the hearts of kings like how he seats the direction of the rivers
 - Conclusion: do not worry when things are dire b/c that is exactly how God wants it

+>'Jesus answered him, “==You would have no authority over Me at all, if it had not been given to you from above==; for this reason the one who handed Me over to you has the greater sin.”'
+(John 19:11)
+- Evil cannot overcome good if God does not allow it
+	- If it does, do not worry b/c God has his plans in control